 However, there is an argument a professional (more on this definition below) marketing department should have spotted and dealt with organisational or market issues before they became critical.
 Always assuming, of course, any warning flags they raised were acted upon by the business.

 There are two types of marketers functional and professional.
 A functional marketer simply delivers a process regardless of how well that process actually delivers against business objectives.
-They deliver newsletters, they make the specified number of social media posts each day.
+They deliver customer communications and newsletters, they make the specified number of social media posts each day.
 They run the marketing automation systems.
 They focus only on numbers.

 A professional marketing department’s prime role is to stay in touch with the market.
 From the market flows insight and from that flows strategy and process.
 They adapt to change and fight the corner of the customer within the business.